 Indices managed by ILM are prefixed with

-recovered-when fully mounted.
+restored-when fully mounted.

 - Partially mounted index

 If a search requires data that is not in the cache, Elasticsearch fetches the missing data from the snapshot repository.
 Searches that require these fetches are slower, but the fetched data is stored in the cache so that similar searches can be served more quickly in future.
 Elasticsearch will evict infrequently used data from the cache to free up space.
+The cache is cleared when a node is restarted.

 Although slower than a fully mounted index or a regular index, a partially mounted index still returns search results quickly, even for large data sets, because the layout of data in the repository is heavily optimized for search.
 Many searches will need to retrieve only a small subset of the total shard data before returning results.